tanteckfang/tp/docs/UserGuide.md

 Embrace the opportunity to expand your circle and make lasting connections by adding new friends to your address book.
 Our user-friendly "Add" feature makes it simple and convenient to do just that.

-**How to do it:** With the `add` command, you can include a variety of details to create a comprehensive profile for your new friend.
-Here's what each element represents:
+With the `add` command, you can include a variety of details to create a comprehensive profile for your new friend.
+Here's what each field represents:

 Format: `add n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [th/TELEHANDLE] [t/TAG]… [c/COURSE]…​`